marvs/navfund/README.md

 Initialize a Provider's data:

-    @sunlife = Navfund::Sunlife.new
+    @metrobank = Navfund::Metrobank.new

 To get a list of supported funds for a specific Provider:

-    Navfund::Sunlife::Funds
+    Navfund::Metrobank::Funds
-    @sunlife.funds  # if a provider is initialized
+    @metrobank.funds  # if a provider is initialized

 Get the current NAVPU/NAVPS of a fund, by name:

-    @sunlife.value("Bond Fund")
+    @metrobank.value("Equity Fund")

-Some Providers have a separate page when listing VUL (Variable Unit Life Insurance) fund values.
-To get the VUL value by name, add a :vul option when calling the value method.
-It is possible that the same name is used for both VUL and non-VUL funds:

-    @sunlife.value("Bond Fund", :vul)

 A Navfund::Provider::InvalidFund will be raised if the specified fund is not supported or is invalid.

+Get the date in which the value is valid.
+This returns a Date object:

+    @metrobank.value_at

+To list all fund names with their current values:

+    @metrobank.fund_values

+This returns an array of hashes with all the fund names and their current values.

 ## Testing